PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Minar e-Pakistan is a national monument built between 1960 and 1968 on the site where the All-India Muslim League passed the Lahore Resolution (which was latter called Pakistan Resolution) in 1940 – the first official call for a separate and independent homeland for the Muslims of British India, as espoused by the two-nation theory.
 The tower is located in the middle of a garden, called Iqbal Park.
 The tower reflects a blend of Mughal/Islamic and modern architecture.

-Today, the minaret provides a panoramic view to visitors who can climb up the stairs or access the top, by means of an elevator.
-The tower rises about 62 metres on the base, the total height of the minar is about 70 metres above the ground.
+Today, the minaret provides a panoramic view to visitors who can climb up the stairs or access the top, through an elevator.
+The tower rises about 62 metres on the base, and the total height of the minar is about 70 metres above the ground.
 The unfolding petals of the flower-like base are 9 metres high.

-Minar-e-Pakistan is considered the national emblem of Pakistan, and an expression of Pakistan national identity.
+Minar-e-Pakistan is considered the national emblem of Pakistan, and an expression of Pakistan’s national identity.

 This is on the edge of the large park that borders the fort and back of the mosque.
 The park is mostly grass surrounding a circular pond with motorboats and a rock/grass area in the centre.

+National History Museum.
 This is in the same park as Minar e-Pakistan and Lahore Fort.
-Good exhibits giving a brief bit of most of Pakistan’s history concentrating on the partition.
+Good exhibits give a brief bit of most of Pakistan’s history concentrating on the partition.

 Wazir Khan’s Mosque, Lahore Tentative WHS (14/12/1993) is a 17th-century mosque commissioned during the reign of the Mughal Emperor Shah Jahan as a part of an ensemble of buildings that also included the nearby Shahi Hammam baths.
 Construction of the Wazir Khan Mosque began in 1634 C.E. and was completed in 1641.